Cornell Woolrich: Biography

-He returned to New York where he and his mother moved into the Hotel Marseilles (Broadway and West 103rd Street in Upper West Side Manhattan near Columbia University).
-Eddie Duggan observes that "[a]lthough his writing made him wealthy, Woolrich and his mother lived in a series of seedy hotel rooms, including the squalid Hotel Marseilles apartment building in Harlem, among a group of thieves, prostitutes and lowlifes that would not be out of place in Woolrich's dark fictional world."
-Woolrich lived there until his mother's death on October 6, 1957, which prompted his move to the slightly upscale Hotel Franconia (20 West 72nd Street near Central Park).
+He returned to New York, where he and his mother moved into the Hotel Marseilles (Broadway and West 103rd Street on Manhattan's Upper West Side).
+Eddie Duggan observes that "[a]lthough his writing made him wealthy, Woolrich and his mother lived in a series of seedy hotel rooms, including the squalid Hotel Marseilles apartment building in Harlem [sic], among a group of thieves, prostitutes and lowlifes that would not be out of place in Woolrich's dark fictional world."
+Woolrich lived there until his mother's death on October 6, 1957, which prompted his move to the slightly more upscale Hotel Franconia (20 West 72nd Street near Central Park).
 Duggan wrote:

 In later years, he socialized on occasion in Manhattan bars with Mystery Writers of America colleagues and younger fans such as writer Ron Goulart.
 He moved later to the Sheraton-Russell on Park Avenue and became a virtual recluse.
 In his 60s, with his eyesight failing, lonely, wracked by guilt over his homosexuality, tortured by self-doubt, alcoholic and a diabetic, Woolrich neglected himself to such a degree that he allowed a foot infection to become gangrenous which resulted, early in 1968, in the amputation of a leg.

 After the amputation and a conversion to Catholicism, Woolrich returned to the Sheraton-Russell, requiring the use of a wheelchair.
 Some of the staff there would take Woolrich down to the lobby so he could look out on the passing traffic.

 Woolrich did not attend the premiere of Truffaut's film of his novel The Bride Wore Black in 1968, even though it was held in New York City.
-He died weighing 89 pounds and was interred with his mother in the "Shrine of Memories Mausoleum", Unit 1, Tier G, Crypt 102 at Ferncliff Cemetery, Hartsdale, New York.
+He died September 25, 1968.

 Woolrich bequeathed his estate of about $850,000 to Columbia University to endow scholarships in his mother's memory for writing students.
 His papers are also kept at the Columbia University Libraries.